 One of the things I love about the Open Boat (besides the rich adjectives, irony, and personality of the characters) has to do with the two parts of the story.
 First, the men endure a night at sea and endure the harsh conditions.
 The next day, they are close to shore, see people, and assume that help is on the way.
 They even find four cigars and a usable match to celebrate!
 However, part 2 of the saga begins when the men realize that nobody is coming to rescue them!
 Nada.
 Critics tend to expound on this story to talk about the deceptive nature of reality and human limitations, but I like the simple, straight forward scenario Crane develops: here we have 4 exhausted survivors that need to fight again in order to beat the surf and make it to shore!

 The shore is SO close, but still SO FAR off because of the treacherous surf stands in the way – yet the men push on!
 They must not give up.
 And this pushing on from exhaustion – with the people waving from the beach, well it reminded me of some of the trials life can bring at times.
 Sometimes tired and exhausted – we find that a situation may have a “part 2” that needs even more persevering and enduring!
-And sometimes someone may even feel a void of proper support (support that appears to be so close and should be meeting that need, but is not) or someone may be dismayed because the perceived help was not a rescue.
+And sometimes someone may even feel a void of proper support (support that appears to be so close and should be meeting that need, but is not) or someone may be dismayed because the perceived help was not help – it was not a rescue.

-And for those of us working on our dissertation – the part 2 of our diss journey comes after we finish comps.
+For those of us working on our dissertation – the part 2 of our diss journey comes after we finish comps.
 Once we pass, we light our celebratory cigars (so to speak) – however, after moving on from comps and after feeling the joy of finding that last dry match- well we soberly wake up to the dissertation courses, which involves a new situation to work through – the surf, or red tape, is what we call ABD status (All But Dissertation).
 It is a time when we feel so close to shore, but that shoreline is not easy to reach!
 While still exhausted from surviving at sea for some time – we now find a stretch of treacherous surf still stands in the way of reaching the much-needed dry land.
 Some will make it, some will not (and the stats show this is when many diss students drop out).

 Anyhow, this story is a good read for everyone because Stephen Crane takes us on an adventurous journey that stirs up some gratefulness and perspective.
-And in our own lives, when part 2 (or 5 or 10) of a situation comes along, or when trials seem to last for quite a l o n g time, may we never give up; instead, may we keep pushing on, developing grit – knowing that God will either deliver us from something or He will deliver us through it!
+And in our own lives, when part 2 (or part 5 or 10) of a situation comes along, or when trials seem to last for quite a l o n g time, may we never give up; instead, may we keep pushing on, developing grit – knowing that God will either deliver us from something or He will deliver us through it!

 “The correspondent did not know all that transpired afterward.
 When he